redux-mvc/core/src/Stories/Api/Decorators/AddBridge/README.md

    The array of namespace dependencies from the *global context*.

-   If `trackGlobalNamespaces` is not passed, then *addBridge* will take the observedDomains from all the module dependencies.
+   If `trackGlobalNamespaces` is not passed, then *addBridge* will take the `trackGlobalNamespaces` from all the module dependencies.

 1. `dispatchToGlobal?: (action: ActionPayload) -> Boolean`